-Our traveling circus hit the road in June, and this time we were headed to Nepal, Bhutan and India.
-I’m often asked why we travel to developing countries, and I always think that’s an interesting question.
-I mean doesn’t everyone want to visit everywhere in the world in not particular order?!?
+Our traveling circus is hitting the road again, and this time we’re headed to Nepal, Bhutan and India.
+I’m often asked why we travel to developing countries with kids, and I always think that’s an interesting question.
+I mean doesn’t everyone want to visit everywhere in the world in no particular order?!?
 Turns out that no they don’t.

-First let me backup a little… why did we choose these places and doesn’t it cost a ton of money to take these trips???
-Well it’s pretty simple… our family chooses to spend money on travel and experience as a priority.
-We work hard all year to save and forgo the unnecessary dinners out, Jamba juice, Starbucks and other every day purchases to help make this happen.
-I’m also the queen of using hotel points, air miles, and combining all of the different programs around to get the best deals possible (honestly hot hubby usually calls me for large purchases to see what credit card I want him to use!)
+First let me backup a little… why do we choose these places and doesn’t it cost a ton of money to take these trips???
+Well it’s pretty simple.
+Our family prioritizes spending money on travel and experience.
+We work hard all year and forgo unnecessary dinners, Jamba juice, Starbucks etc. to help make this happen.
+I’m also the queen of combining hotel points and air mile programs to get the best deals possible (hubby usually calls me for large purchases to see what credit card I want him to use!)
 One of the credit cards we use is the Capital One Venture Miles card since the travel redemption process is easy and you get 1 point worth 1 cent per mile when you redeem rewards for travel.
 You can read more about that here.

+Hubby and I also realize that outside of our privileged life, there’s far more to experience than shiny Los Angeles.
+We feel it’s important to travel to developing countries with kids so they can experience different cultures for themselves.
 We hold family meetings and all bring our list of places we’d like to visit in no particular order.
-Traveling to all 7 Wonders of the World are at the top of our lists, and we’re trying to work our way through in no particular order.
-Much depends on climate, time available, finances and world events, and then the ‘perfect location’ just sort of organically works its way to the top!
+Visiting all 7 Wonders of the World is at the top of our list, and we’re trying to work our way through in no particular order.

-At our family meeting earlier this year, we realized since we only have two summers with our eldest before he heads to college.
-Our time for extended vacations as a family is coming to an end (Sniff sniff….
+At a recent family meeting, we realized since we only have two summers left with our eldest before he heads to college.
+Our time for extended vacations as a family was coming to an end (Sniff sniff….
 I’m not crying you’re crying).
-We carved out three weeks at the beginning of summer to travel to developing countries of India, Nepal and Bhutan.
-Once we chose our location, I kicked into gear.
-This is what I live for… I pored over flights, hotels, cities and things to explore and began to piece everything together.
+We decided to travel to India, Nepal and Bhutan, and once we settled on the locations, I kicked into gear.
+This is what I live for.
+I pored over flights, hotels, cities and things to explore, and began to piece thimgs together.
 We decided to fly into Kathmandu, spend time exploring the hustle of Nepal’s largest city, drive to Chitwan to explore dense forest and grassy plains, and end in Pokhara which is known as the gateway to the Annapurna Circuit, a popular trail in the Himalayas.

-So that’s pretty much how things go down in our house….
-No travel agents or glossy brochures, our trips seem to evolve organically until they are just right!
+So that’s pretty much how things go down in our house.
+No travel agents or glossy brochures, our trips evolve organically until they are just right!